joaquincataldo3/joaquincataldo3/README.md

 ### Hi there 👋

-<h3 align="center">A Full Stack Developer from Argentina</h3>
+<h3 align="center">I'm Full Stack Developer, Argentina based</h3>

 - 🌱 I’m currently expanding my skills with NodeJS, NestJS, Typescript, React, among others.

-- 👨‍💻 All of my projects are available at www.joaquincataldo.com.ar
+- 👨‍💻 All of my projects are available here and in www.joaquincataldo.com.ar

-- 💬 Ask me about **React, Typescript, Javascript, Pyhthon, NodeJS, MySql, MongoDB**

 - 📫 How to reach me **jqncataldo@gmail.com**